In this article

 Active ingredients: Lanolin, shea butter, vitamin E, coconut oil | Fragrance: Coconut | Price: 1.7 ounces (Approx. $9/ounce)

 We’re longtime fans of lanolin here at the Strategist.
 The sheep-derived oil is a popular moisturizing ingredient, especially in diaper and nipple creams (many moms have recommended it to us in articles past).
 Of all the brands that make lanolin-infused products, Lano is probably the most ubiquitous.
 Its 101 Ointment is a staple for people with extremely dry skin, so it stands to reason that it makes a solid hand cream too.
-It uses triple the amount of lanolin along with vitamin E and shea butter for even more moisturizing properties.
+It uses triple the amount of lanolin as Lano’s regular formula along with vitamin E and shea butter for even more moisturizing properties.
 Despite the rich ingredients, it’s not the least bit greasy.
-“It has absolutely zero residue,” says beauty expert Dawn Davis, “and somehow lasts through handwashing.”
-Davis is partial to the coconut version (which also includes coconut oil), but if that doesn’t appeal, there are three other scents to choose from.
+This one comes recommended by my former boss, beauty expert Dawn Davis, who has been a beauty editor for two decades and has tried most everything as a result.
+“It has absolutely zero residue,” says Davis, “and somehow lasts through handwashing.”
+She’s spartial to the coconut version (which also includes coconut oil), but if that doesn’t appeal, there are three other scents to choose from.

 Best hand cream for extremely dry hands

-This popular hand cream from O’Keeffe’s has been called a “miracle worker.”
+Whenever I poll my fellow Strategist staffers about what hand creams they’re loving, this one from O’Keeffe’s always comes up.
 It’s one of the most popular hand creams on Amazon (it has over 6,500 five-star reviews and counting), with reviewers crediting the cream with making the hands baby-smooth.
 The magic is in the ultra-concentrated ingredients, which include glycerin and dimethicone, a popular and effective skin protectant.
 It creates a barrier on skin and draws moisture in and also stops moisture from leaving skin.

 Best hand cream for aging hands